radimspetlik/SI-DDPM-FMO/README.md

 ## Evaluation

+The download process of pretrained models, and benchmark datasets is somewhat cumbersome, so we will eventually put everything in one script (use issues to show your interest in doing so, please).

 #### 1. Download the pre-trained models

 The pre-trained SI-DDPM-FMO models as reported in the paper are available [here](https://drive.google.com/drive/folders/1sS67PAuaKzffSOw6h0pwhKE-Wsvz6nA8?usp=drive_link).